-Hamid Khalafallah is a Nonresident Fellow at TIMEP focusing on inclusive governance and mobilization in Sudan.
-He is a development practitioner, researcher, and policy analyst, currently working as a Program Officer for the International Institute for Democracy and Electoral Assistance (IDEA), supporting Sudan’s democratic transition.
+Hamid Khalafallah is a former Nonresident Fellow at TIMEP focusing on inclusive governance and mobilization in Sudan.
+He is a development practitioner, researcher, and policy analyst.
+Hamid is currently pursuing a PhD degree at the Global Development Institute (GDI) at the University of Manchester in the UK, researching democratic transitions and grassroots movements in Africa.
 Over the years, he has worked for various international and national organizations in Sudan on governance and development issues.
 Hamid is an alumnus of the Young African Leaders Program of the School of Transnational Governance at the European University Institute in Italy.
 He holds an MA in International Development Management from the University of Bradford in the UK, where he studied as a Chevening Scholar and was awarded the 2019 UK Development Studies Association best dissertation prize.
 In his free time, Hamid has been active with various civil resistance groups in Sudan, promoting democracy and advocating for human rights.
 You can follow him on Twitter at @HamidMurtada.